 BDD perfectly fits for action-driven software systems like e-commerce websites, e-learning, HRM, and loyalty program solutions.
 Providing the ability to define user behavior, it will let you take into account all the user actions.

-TDD will be the best choice if you need to develop a product that is poised to have such things as data storage and exchange, third-party API, user bases, and so on.
+An in the context of BDD vs TDD point list one might conclude that test driven development is the best choice if you need to develop a product that is poised to have such things as data storage and exchange, third-party API, user bases, and so on.

 The use of test-driven development and behavior-driven development helps professional software houses deliver quality services.
 The client can always see intermediate results and make sure the product evolves as needed.
 Engineers enjoy creating clean code and implementing functionality that meets project requirements and user expectations.
 TDD and BDD practices also enable teams to reduce the time and costs necessary for building software.

 If you have questions about this article or want to share your thoughts, please leave your comments below.
 In addition, we recommend you to read our previous post “Why is QA testing important?
 How to build a quality product” that explains the role of a QA specialist and describes eight important types of testing.